calogica/calogica.com/_posts/2018-05-10-confidence-intervals-sql.md

 While tools like **Python**, **R** or even **Excel** can help us here, we don't always have the luxury of computing them using a statistical package like R or `scipy`, so we'll also explore an alternative using **SQL**.

 ## Proportions as a Beta distribution
 Empirically, a ratio like _exchange rate_ follows a $$beta$$ [distribution](https://stats.stackexchange.com/questions/47771/what-is-the-intuition-behind-beta-distribution){:target="_blank"}, which is often used to describe probabilities such as % heads in a coin toss, or % clicked in an online [A/B testing](https://www.optimizely.com/optimization-glossary/ab-testing/){:target="_blank"} scenario.
-We can think of the exchange rate as the probability of getting an exchange out all possible tries (sales).
+We can think of the exchange rate as the probability of getting an exchange out of all possible tries (sales).

 Using the canonical coin toss example, let's see what a $$beta$$ distribution looks like in **R**, by parameterizing a $$beta$$ random variable using $\alpha$ and $\beta$, representing heads and tails, respectively.